 Miriam has had a life-long interest in waste and toxics issues.
 Previously, she was the California Director of Clean Water Action between 2008 and 2016, where she launched ReThink Disposable, a program that helps food service operations reduce single use packaging.
 She was a leading advocate helping the Clean Seas Coalition secure 150 local bag bans and 100 foam bans, and helped ban microbeads in personal care products and secure the statewide bag ban victory in California.
 Working for the state, she authored the California Action Plan to Reduce Land-Based Discharges of Marine Debris and the California Marine Litter Reduction Strategy.

 Julie has 25 years of experience working with non-profits and local government in organizational management, strategic planning, fundraising, and program development.
 Previously she has worked for the Girl Scouts in NYC, Colorado Special Olympics, US Peace Corps as an NGO Advisor, City of Savannah, Boothbay Region Land Trust, Friends of Thai Daughters and currently, UPSTREAM.
-Julie speaks Lithuanian, enjoys time with her family, puppy, chickens, rabbits, and goats, and looks forward to beating our Program Director Jamie's team in Ultimate Frisbee someday.
+Julie speaks Lithuanian, enjoys time with her family, puppy, chickens, rabbits, and goats, and chasing frisbees.

-A writer, editor, and activist, Lauren is UPSTREAM's Lead Unicorn, directing our flow of magic, management, and special projects.
-Lauren has volunteered with Maine People’s Alliance, People’s Action, and environmental projects with local legislators.
-She has been published on a spectrum from poetry to politics in publications such as Tempo, Green Leaf, Bohemian, as well as The Anthology of Poetry by Young Americans.
+A writer, editor, and activist, Lauren is UPSTREAM's Lead Unicorn, directing our flow of magic, management, social media, and special projects.
+Co-leading the #BreakFreeFromPlastic Integrated Narrative group with Shilpi Chhotray, Lauren works with partner organizations to bridge the full story of plastics, from fossil fuel extraction to ocean micro-plastics.
+She also serves on the Break Free From Plastic US Convening Team, connecting groups working toward the same plastic-free future.
 Our Unicoordinator believes we can turn the tides on plastic pollution as strongly as she believes in her own unicorn powers: all the way.

 Inder is a creative web marketer and an award-winning documentary filmmaker.
 His work primarily focuses on telling stories about environmental, humanitarian and animal welfare issues.
 "Trophy," a 30-minute short film that raised awareness to the issue of grizzly bears being hunted for sport, was a key resource in a campaign that led to a province-wide ban on the activity in British Columbia Canada.
 Inder's passion for storytelling is met with a keen appreciation for technology which makes him a formidable millennial.